 Should a childminder wish to register with TUSLA for 3 or less children even though they are not required to do so under the current regulation, they can do so but will be under the current criteria outlined by the regulations of 5 or less children.
 They will be inspected for having up to 5 children regardless of their number of 3 or less.
 They will have to meet all the criteria set out by the regulations to be placed on the register including minimum qualifications or its equivalent as deemed by The Minister, Garda vetting of all household members and space requirements etc.

-How many children can I mind?
+How many children can a childminder care for?

 If you mind no more than 3 children under the age of 18 at any one time, you will also be able to claim the Childminders tax relief.

 If you mind more than 6 children of any age, including your own, you must get change of use planning permission from your local council.